-The wedding vase is a treasured and sacred element of many Native Southwest American Indian tribes, particularly the Navajo and Pueblo peoples.
+The wedding vase plays an important role in the traditional marriage ceremony of the Pueblo people.
 These vases are significant in the ceremony performed just prior to the wedding itself, but also in the shape and construction of the vessel.

 About a week or two before the couple is officially married, the groom's parents build the wedding vase out of harvested clay.
 It is ceremoniously cleaned and filtered from a river bed.
 Once the vessel has been properly fired, both families assemble.
 The parents give the young couple advice, and the wedding vase is filled with a nectar made by the medicine man, although many modern couples may choose to drink water or an herbal infused tea from the vase.